The Power Broker - Robert Caro

 Robert Moses’s playbook:

-- “Sink the first stake” strategy – Moses boasted, “Once you sink that first stake, they’ll never make you pull it.”
-By breaking ground fast he locked officials and taxpayers into a project, making cancellation politically unthinkable thanks to the sunk-cost fallacy.
+- Moses boasted, “Once you sink that first stake, they’ll never make you pull it.”
+By breaking ground fast he locked officials and taxpayers into a project, making cancellation politically unthinkable thanks to the sunk cost fallacy.

-- Hide the real price tag up-front – He systematically low-balled budgets and played down risks to win approval; overruns were addressed only after construction was under way, when legislators felt compelled to keep funding rather than admit an earlier mistake.
+- Moses used to hide the real price tag up front.
+He systematically low-balled budgets and played down risks to win approval; overruns were addressed only after construction was under way, when legislators felt compelled to keep funding rather than admit an earlier mistake.

-- From idealistic reformer to power broker – Moses started as a Progressive-Era civil-service crusader, but early defeats taught him that raw power—not policy memos—got things built.
+- Moses started as a Progressive Era civil service crusader, but early defeats taught him that raw power, not policy memos, got things built.
 He evolved from reformist technocrat to hard-nosed political operator.

-- “I don’t need the money” image – He cultivated a reputation for self-denial, serving many of his dozen posts without official salaries, while quietly directing vast authority budgets that rewarded allies.
+- He cultivated a “I don’t need the money” image.
+His reputation for self denial was not correct, he served many of his dozen posts without official salaries, while quietly directing vast authority budgets that rewarded allies.

-- Building a cross-sector machine – Banks profited from private bond sales, unions gained years of steady construction work, contractors landed lucrative jobs, and even church leaders such as Cardinal Spellman were courted for public endorsements—ensuring a wide coalition defended Moses’s decisions.
+- Moses built a cross-sector machine.
+Banks profited from private bond sales, unions gained years of steady construction work, contractors landed lucrative jobs, and even church leaders such as Cardinal Spellman were courted for public endorsements: ensuring a wide coalition defended Moses’s decisions.